Inattentional blindness: Change blindness

 Inattentional blindness is the failure to see a stimulus, such as an object that is present in a visual field.
 However, change blindness is the failure to notice something different about a visual display.
 Change blindness is directly related to memory, individuals who experience the effects of change blindness fail to notice something different about a visual display from one moment to the next.
 In experiments that test for this phenomenon participants are shown an image that is then followed by another duplicate image that has had a single change made to it.
 Participants are asked to compare and contrast the two images and identify what the change is.
-In inattentional blindness experiments, participants fail to identify some stimulus in a single display, a phenomenon that doesn't rely on memory the way change blindness does.
+In inattentional blindness experiments, participants fail to identify some stimulus in a single display, a phenomenon that does not rely on memory the way change blindness does.
 Inattentional blindness refers to an inability to identify an object all together whereas change blindness is a failure to compare a new image or display to one that was previously stored in memory.